aliahwafa/SHARK-Changelog/README.md

 # SHARK-Changelog

-## Unreleased

-## Version 1.2.3 - 11.10.2018
+## Version 1.2.3 - 05.09.2018

-### Released to DEV
+## New Feature
-  - Translation option in Questionnaire Builder
+- Translation for Apps - Released in Dev
-  - Loading ring when page is loading
+- Loading ring when page loads - Released in Dev
-  - Launch App Test Function

-### Released to LIVE
-  - Edit function from project preview
-  - Filter added for search project
-  - have option to add question to combine in Combine Question and RQPA question type

-### Fixed in DEV
+## Bug Fixing
-  - Performance issue - page loads faster
+- Performance issue - Fixed in Dev and Live
-  - Page refresh and stays at the same question when logic is added
+- Page stays at the same question after logic is added - Fixed in Dev and Live
-  - SAPA/HAPA logic dissapeared when save after edit logic
+- SAPA/HAPA logic missing when logic is edited - Fixed in Dev

+## Version 1.2.4 - 11.10.2018
 -